Connect to Borrow Direct using your Cornell NetID.

 What is Borrow Direct?

 Borrow Direct is a rapid book request and delivery system.
-It enables Cornell faculty, staff and students to search the combined library catalogs of Brown, Columbia, Cornell, Dartmouth, Harvard, University of Pennsylvania, Princeton, Yale and MIT -- a collection of around 50 million volumes -- and directly request expedited delivery of circulating items.
+It enables Cornell faculty, staff and students to search the combined library catalogs of Brown, Columbia, Cornell, Dartmouth, Harvard, University of Chicago, University of Pennsylvania, Princeton, Yale and MIT -- a collection of around 50 million volumes -- and directly request expedited delivery of circulating items.

 In addition, Cornell patrons may now use the Borrow Direct system to search for items that are held in the Center for Research Libraries, and place requests for CRL items directly from the Borrow Direct search screen.
 Items requested from CRL can be tracked in your Interlibrary Loan account.